-A fervent advocate of connected thinking, Dr. Anna Jobin is currently a researcher at the Health Ethics & Policy Lab at ETH Zurich affiliated with the laboratory of digital humanities and cultures and the laboratory of science and technology studies of Lausanne University.
-Her current research projects are situated at the intersection of science, technology and society, with a particular focus on ethics in research and citizen science, interaction with algorithmic systems, and ethical artificial intelligence.
+A fervent advocate of connected thinking, Dr. Anna Jobin is a researcher and inaugural member of the Swiss Young Academy, currently a affiliated with the laboratory of science and technology studies of Lausanne University.
+Previously, she held a research position at the Health Ethics & Policy Lab at ETH Zurich.
+Her current research projects are situated at the intersection of science, technology and society, with a particular focus on ethics in research and citizen science, interaction with algorithmic systems, and “ethical” artificial intelligence.

-Dr. Jobin’s work experience is not restricted to academia: after recurring engagements within the film industry, she used to advice and coach of individuals, companies and organizations in order to help them better understand and interact with the “digital world“.
-Her deep overall understanding of internet and social media matters are highly appreciated: She has been invited to give talks at many private sector events and her research and expertise have been featured in popular media such as the Neue Zurcher Zeitung, Le Temps, the Swiss National Radio, the technology website Singularity Hub and the renowned MIT Technology Review.
+Dr. Jobin’s expertise and deep overall understanding of internet and social media matters are highly appreciated: since January 2020, she is a governmentally elected member of the Swiss Federal Media Commission, an extra-parliamentary expert commission, and she volunteers as a core member of the Swiss Internet Governance Forum (Swiss IGF).
+Her work experience is broad as she connects dots, information and people across sectors: After recurring engagements within the film industry, and before returning to academia, she ran a successful business advising and coaching individuals, companies and organizations in order to help them better understand and interact with the “digital world“.
+She has been invited to give talks at many private sector events and her research and expertise have been featured in popular media such as the Neue Zürcher Zeitung, Le Temps, the Swiss National Radio, the technology website Singularity Hub and the renowned MIT Technology Review.

 She is fluent in Swiss German, German, French and English, and elementary proficient in Spanish and Farsi.
 Her personal interest include cinema, traveling and playing the piano.